iam-zeshan/Cash-Register/README.md

 # Cash Register
-This is also a task which is available on the freecodecamp.com, I've almost done this but, I'm getting a little bit unexpected results due to decimal...
+This is also a task which is available on the freecodecamp.com, I've completed it using pure JavaScript!